 With Microsoft Entra External ID, you can create secure, customized sign-in experiences for your consumer- and business customer-facing apps.
 In an external tenant, there are several ways for users to sign up for your app.
 They can create an account using their email and either a password or a one-time passcode.
-Or, if you enable sign-in with Facebook, Google, Apple or a custom OIDC identity provider, they can sign in with their own account.
+Or, if you enable sign-in with Facebook, Google, Apple or a custom OIDC or SAML/WS-Fed identity provider (IdP), users can sign in using their credentials in the external identity provider.
+A user object is created for them in your directory with the identity information collected during sign-up.

 This article describes the identity providers that are available for primary authentication when signing up and signing in to apps in external tenants.
 You can also enhance security by enforcing a multifactor authentication (MFA) policy that requires a second form of verification each time a user signs in (learn more).